rpm-software-management/dnf/doc/conf_ref.rst

 ``include``
     list

-    Include packages of this repository, specified by a name or a glob and separated by a comma, from all operations.
+    Include packages of this repository, specified by a name or a glob and separated by a comma, in all operations.
-    Inverse of :ref:`exclude <exclude-label>`, DNF will exclude any package in the repo. that doesn't match this list.
-This works in conjunction with exclude and doesn't override it, so if you 'exclude=*.i386' and 'include=python*' then only packages starting with python that do not have an i386 arch. will be seen by DNF in this repo.
+    Inverse of :ref:`exclude <exclude-label>`, DNF will exclude any package in the repository that doesn't match this list.
+This works in conjunction with exclude and doesn't override it, so if you 'exclude=*.i386' and 'include=python*' then only packages starting with python that do not have an i386 arch will be seen by DNF in this repo.
     Can be disabled using ``--disableexcludes`` command line switch.

 .. _ip-resolve-label: